Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sorcerer (Intermediate) Linux Box.md

 - Utilized scp to copy my edited "scp_wrapper.sh" script to the users directory found in the "/zipfiles" directory
 - Attempted to login via ssh and was successful
 - Found SUID binary "/usr/sbin/start-stop-daemon"
-- Located the binary
+- Located the binary in GTFOBINS
--
--
--
+- Input the command from GTFOBINS and received a reverse shell as root

 ## Improved skills
 - Modifying SCP_Wrapper.sh script to change to bash shell